todogroup/osposurvey/2020/questions.md

 * AGPL
 * No preference
 * Other (please specify)
->LH, note for survey coding, 4/22/20: Changed "No license" to "No preference", spilt GPL into two answers and made this question required.

 43. Which of the following open source compliance tools and methodologies does your organization utilize?
 * ClearlyDefined